 The Sri Lanka visa requirements you need to meet before submitting an application are:

-- Each traveler needs to possess their own passport, including underage children
+- Each traveller needs to possess their own passport, including underage children

 - The passport needs to be valid for at least six more months from the moment of arrival in Sri Lanka

 - It is not necessary to have booked a flight ticket to apply for a Sri Lanka visa